Gota7/NitroTools/NitroFileLoader/README.md

 Then when converted, you could edit as you please and use File.Write("newSymb.bin", NitroFileLoader.symbToBytes(symbData.toSymbFile())); to convert back everything for you!

 This tool can also be used to load SWARs, extract them to a folder, compress those folders, and convert back to a SWAR.
+Can also be used to support SDAT files.

+To load an SDAT, you would make a new sdatFile, and load the file.
+You can also extract it to a folder, compile a folder, or write the SDAT back to bytes.
+This same method is also for SWARs.

 ## Credits
 * Gota7 - Coder of everything.
+* RoadRunnerWMC - SDAT Research.
 * Mibts - SDAT Research.
 * Crystal - SDAT Research.
 * loveemu - SDAT Research.